Tanzania Wilderness

 Giant Elephant Herds

-Ruaha National Park is home to an estimated 20,000+ elephants (34% of Tanzania's total).
-Dry-season gatherings along the Great Ruaha River exceed 500 individuals.
+Ruaha National Park is home to an estimated 20,000+ elephants.
+Witness massive, rare gatherings of 500+ individuals along the Great Ruaha River during the dry season.

 Explore Ruaha's Wildlife